 So why ProWomanProLife?
 Andrea believes that strong, confident women are pro-woman when they are pro-life, and that being pro-life is a compassionate and pro-woman stand.
 A woman’s presence on this issue is imperative, so that young women can look up to female role models who understand the culture and climate we live in.

 Her ultimate, long term goal - no secret agenda here: To create a Canada where demand for abortions dwindles and decreases until there’s none left, not because it was forced upon anyone but because that is what women choose.

-Andrea currently is Executive Director at the Institute of Marriage and Family Canada.
+Andrea is currently Executive Director at the Institute of Marriage and Family Canada.

 Jennifer Derwey grew up in Kenai, Alaska and later moved to Washington State in 2000 to begin her Bachelor’s Degree in English.
 During this time, Jennifer would have considered herself pro-choice.
 “I was pro-choice from a place of love.
 I loved my fellow woman, and I didn’t want her to suffer.
 I knew that abortion was not for me, but I felt I could understand why someone would have one.”
 When a close relative confided in Jennifer about her abortion, she began to think differently.
 “I saw her as a hurting victim.
 There was no choice in her story, only pressure and fear.
 And I thought, ‘maybe choice is a myth’.”

 In 2002, Jennifer moved to Ireland and attended The Open University where she completed her degree.
 She also met her now husband.
 While abroad she focused on fundraising with Chernobyl Children’s Lifeline, a charity organization that brings children affected by the radioactive fallout of the 1986 nuclear disaster to Ireland for medical care and recuperative breaks.